sillyfellow/__for_fine_programmers/README.md

 Over the past few years, I have lost/misplaced the solutions/programs to many of the problems I had given as weekly exercises.
 I try to quickly go through the list, and write down the solutions here.

-1. Write three different functions, each of which gives the fibonacci number correspondin to the input number. (iterative, recursive & memoized recursive)
+1. Write three different functions, each of which gives the fibonacci number corresponding to the input number. (iterative, recursive & memoized recursive)
    Bonus: Write a 4th and better function (matrix multiplication)